My career journey from Nigeria to the cloud

 Later, after earning my Ph.D. in technology management, I walked into a classroom to teach a Python coding class.
 The school principal said, “We weren’t expecting you; we’re expecting Dr. Idemudia.”
 I smiled and replied, “That’s me.”

-I’m now an Amazon Web Services (AWS) Solutions Architect in the Accenture AWS Business Group.
+I’m now an Amazon Web Services (AWS) Architect Associate Manager in the Accenture AWS Business Group.
 I also wrote a book called Out of Africa and into the Cloud: Girls can code too.

 I’ve faced plenty of challenges as a woman working in technology, but I’ve turned those challenges into inspiration, for myself and others.
 And from my experience, I can say it’s a great time for women to pursue a career in cloud.

 I started my career as an Oracle Database Engineer and came to Accenture in 2018, when I relocated to the U.S. from Nigeria.
-I’m now a Solutions Architect in the Accenture AWS Business Group, helping design and manage migration architectures for Fortune 500 companies as they transition their workloads from on-premises to AWS cloud.
+I’m now an Architect Associate Manager in the Accenture AWS Business Group, helping design and manage migration architectures for Fortune 500 companies as they transition their workloads from on-premises to AWS cloud.

 I recently worked on a project for a client that needed to migrate applications from on-premises containers to AWS cloud.
 They needed to understand what it would look like when the apps were on the cloud.